tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
+###March 1, 2015
+The plugin has been updated to support Liquibase 3.3.2.

 ###September 10, 2014
 This plugin is designed to be a wrapper for the Liquibase project, so it creates tasks to match the various Liquibase commands.
 This can cause conflicts